ranjitprakash1986/module-progress-dashboard/README.md

 conda env create -f environment.yaml
 ```

-* Activate the environment (by default the environment is named, dashboard)
+* Activate the environment (by default the environment is named, module_progress_dashboard)

 ```bash
 conda activate module_progress_dashboard
 ```

-* Paste the data you want to visualize in csv format into the `data` folder.
+* Data for visualization
-Note that by default, a sample data is present for the demonstration of the visualization.
-To view the data of your interest, please replace the sample data with the data downloaded by running the [module-progress](https://github.com/saud-learning-services/module-progress).
+Paste the `module_data.csv` that you previously created into "\module-progress-dashboard\data".
+Alternatively, if you want to visualize the default sample dataset, rename the file found under the data folder from "SAMPLE_module_data.csv" to "module_data.csv".

 * Launch the dashboard